dadleyy/IV.js/README.md

 About
 ---
-IV.js is a simple javascript libraries for validating inputs before sending them off to the server.
+IV.js is a simple javascript library for validating inputs before sending them off to the server.
 The  library has several different filters that can be applied to input values during the process.

 Dependencies